logicalclocks/hopsworks/docs/admin/ldap/configure-krb.md

 !!!Note

-    Make sure that you have Kerberos properly configured on your computer and you are loged in.
+    Make sure that you have Kerberos properly configured on your computer and you are logged in.
     Kerberos support must also be configured on the browser to use Kerberos for authentication.